DevExpress/testcafe/docs/articles/documentation/recipes/use-page-model.md

 ---
 layout: docs
-title: Using Page Model
+title: Use Page Model
+permalink: /documentation/recipes/use-page-model.html
+redirect_from:
-permalink: /documentation/recipes/using-page-model.html
+  - /documentation/recipes/using-page-model.html
 ---
-# Using Page Model
+# Use Page Model

 [Page Model](http://martinfowler.com/bliki/PageObject.html) is a test automation pattern that allows you to create an abstraction of the tested page and use it in test code to refer to page elements.